learning4better/english/README.md

 Polity words ( gathering information) _------------------

-# already and almost and just and all set
+# already and almost and just and all set and also

    I have already done that